 - Drawdown complete by 2:45–3:15

-- Taste hot and cool — adjust one variable next brew
+- Taste hot and cool, adjust one variable next brew

-Your next step today: weigh out 15 g of your medium roast, set your grinder 2 clicks coarser, and brew at 90 °C. Note the drawdown time on your phone.
+Weigh out 15 g of your medium roast, set your grinder 2 clicks coarser, and brew at 90 °C. Note the drawdown time on your phone.
 That single data point tells you what to change tomorrow.
 If any step above feels unfamiliar, the pour-over fundamentals for beginners are worth a quick refresher before you dial in.